gretaivan/DateWithAngular/README.md

   - defines the routes in the `app-routing.module.ts`
   - added the router links in nav component
 - installs and adds ngx-toastr in `angular.json` styles and `app.module.ts` and adds error popup for login and registration
+- adds `_guard` with `ng g guard auth --skip-tests`, modifies guard to check if current user exits and refactors `app-routing.module` to use guard protection on all routes

 ## Some theory